-Note: Article V revenues are deposited into General Revenue, the Clerks of the Court Trust Fund, and 12 other trust funds.
-Prior to FY 2010-11, Trust Fund only includes Clerks of Court Trust Fund receipts.
+Note: Article V revenues are deposited into the General Revenue Fund, the Clerks of the Court Trust Fund, and 12 other trust funds.
+Prior to Fiscal Year 2010-11, trust funds include only Clerks of Court Trust Fund receipts.

-On November 3, 1998, Florida voters approved Revision 7 to Article V, Section 14 (b) of the State Constitution providing that circuit and county courts performing court-related functions be funded by adequate and appropriate filing fees for judicial proceedings, and service charges and costs for performing court-related functions as required by general law.
+On November 3, 1998, Florida voters approved Revision 7 to Article V, Section 14 (b) of the Florida Constitution providing that circuit and county courts performing court-related functions be funded by adequate and appropriate filing fees for judicial proceedings, and service charges and costs for performing court-related functions as required by general law.

-During the 2000 Legislative Session, the Legislature approved Chapter 2000-237, Laws of Florida, setting forth a process for the clerks to develop and propose a schedule of fees and services to the Legislature for consideration.
-In 2003, the Legislature approved Chapter 2003-402, L.O.F., regarding the implementation of Revision 7 to Article V, section 14 (b) of the State Constitution, which was developed in accordance with the process established in Chapter 2000-237, L.O.F.
-Chapter 2003-402, L.O.F., also provided a schedule of fines, fees and service charges as well as the disposition of revenues to the various entities, funds and trust funds.
-During the 2004 and 2005 Legislative Sessions, the Legislature approved Chapters 2004-265 and 2005-236, L.O.F., respectively, revising a number of fees, fines and service charges.
-During the 2008 Legislative Session, the Legislature approved Chapter 2008-111, L.O.F. establishing several new and increasing many existing fines, fees and service charges.
-During the Special

-Legislative Session held in January 2009, the Legislature approved Chapter 2009-6, L.O.F., revising some fines and providing several new fines and fees to be collected by the Clerks of the Court for remission to the state and deposit in the newly created State Courts Revenue, Public Defenders Revenue, and State Attorneys Revenue Trust Funds.
-During the regular 2009 Legislative Session, chapters 2009-61 and 2009-204, L.O.F., were approved further revising fees and fines, redirecting some revenues and changing the manner in which Clerks of the Court revenues and budgets are administered.
+During the 2000 Legislative Session, the Legislature approved Chapter 2000-237, L.O.F.
+(SB 1212), setting forth a process for the clerks to develop and propose a schedule of fees and services to the Legislature for consideration.
+In 2003, the Legislature approved Chapter 2003-402, L.O.F.
+(HB 113-A), regarding the implementation of Revision 7 to Article V, section 14 (b) of the Florida Constitution, which was developed in accordance with the process established in Chapter 2000-237, L.O.F.
+Chapter 2003-402, L.O.F., also provided a schedule of fines, fees, and service charges as well as the disposition of revenues to the various entities, funds, and trust funds.
+During the 2004 and 2005 Legislative Sessions, the Legislature approved Chapters 2004-265 and 2005-236, L.O.F.
+(SB 2962 and HB 1935), respectively. revising a number of fees, fines, and service charges.
+During the 2008 Legislative Session, the Legislature approved Chapter 2008-111, L.O.F.
+(SB 1790), establishing several new and increasing many existing fines, fees, and service charges.
+During the Special Legislative Session held in January 2009, the Legislature approved Chapter 2009-6, L.O.F.
+(SB 12-A), revising some fines and providing several new fines and fees to be collected by the Clerks of the Court for remission to the state and deposit in the newly created State Courts Revenue, Public Defenders Revenue, and State Attorneys Revenue Trust Funds.
+During the regular 2009 Legislative Session, Chapters 2009-61 and 2009-204, L.O.F.
+(SB 1718 and SB 2108), were approved, further revising fees and fines, redirecting some revenues, and changing the manner in which Clerks of the Court revenues and budgets were administered.
+The 2013 Legislature approved Chapter 2013-44, L.O.F.
+(SB 1512), redirecting \$80 of circuit filing fee revenues from General Revenue to the Clerks of Court and, in effect, reinstituting the manner in which Clerks of the Court revenues and budgets were administered prior to the 2009 legislative changes.